Michael-Equi/ROV_Test_Bench/ros_workspace/sketchbook/uart_thrusters_studio7_SAMD21/README.md

-# uart_thrusters_arduino
+# uart_thrusters_arduino_SAMD21

 This is the core firmware and logic for the bottomside arduino microntroller.
 This firmware is equiped with a new packet parsing algorith and thruster control software.
+Additioanlly, extra accomidations for the native USB port on the SMAD21 Cortex-M microntroller have been made.

 ### Goal

-For a reliable independant microcontroller to provide additional safety features over a direct I2C to PWM converter or onboard PWM signal on the main bottomside computer.
+A reliable independant microcontroller to provide additional safety features over a direct I2C to PWM converter or onboard PWM signal on the main bottomside computer.

 ### Requirments and Description

 * Flawless error handling
 * Clean commented code
 * logical layout and good code practices
+* Proper Atmel Studio 7 Debugging capabilities

 ### Break down into end to end tests